ls2716/BMW_LLM_ft/README.md

 **Input Prompt:***
  It is affordable, powerful,
-  easy to maintain, and cost-efficient, with the typical M precision and drivability – ideal conditions for its own
+  easy to maintain, and cost-efficient, with the typical M precision and drivability – ideal conditions for its own...

 ---
 **True Continuation:**
- cup class on the
+ ...cup class on the
   Nordschleife."
 VLN Managing Director Mike Jäger added: "We are delighted that there will once again be a cup class for the BMW M2 Racing in 2026.
 BMW cup cars have provided thrilling racing in the